Pinewood Studios, Pinewood Road, Iver Heath

-I had a call one day from a girl who said she wanted to be an Art Director, so I asked for a portfolio she said ‘you don't have to be be able draw to be an art director..do you?’.
+I took a call one day from a young lady who said she wanted to become an Art Director, so I asked to see a portfolio & she replied ‘you don't have to be be able draw to be an art director.....Do you?’.

 How did you go about setting up this school?

 The first steps were to purchase the physical assets and then following the setback of colleagues stepping back from it, I decided to continue.
 I passionately felt it was so important and saw that the industry sorely needed a stream of new talent that the course would provide as well as offering the individuals a recognised training and the opportunity to enter the profession with relevant skills.

 How long passed to the first day of the first course?